How is Zeffy free?

 What is 501(c)(9) or Voluntary Employees’ Beneficiary Association

-501(c)(9) organizations, also known as Voluntary Employees’ Beneficiary Associations (VEBAs), offer a unique way for employers to provide their employees with valuable life, health, and accident benefits while enjoying tax advantages.
+501(c)(9) organizations, also known as Voluntary Employees’ Beneficiary Associations (VEBAs), offer employers a unique way to provide their employees with valuable life, health, and accident benefits while enjoying tax advantages.

 By establishing a VEBA, companies can create a tax-exempt fund to cover eligible medical expenses for their workforce, even into retirement.

-Setting up and maintaining a 501(c)(9) organization involves navigating complex IRS regulations and understanding the various types of VEBAs available.
+Setting up and maintaining a 501(c)(9) organization under the Internal Revenue Code (IRC) comes with complex regulations and understanding the various VEBAs available.
 In this comprehensive guide, we'll explore the requirements, benefits, and step-by-step process of forming a 501(c)(9) organization to help you determine if it's the right choice for your company and employees.

 Table of Contents